spectrochempy/spectrochempy/docs/whatsnew/latest.rst

       lst = scp.read("https://eigenvector.com/wp-content/uploads/2019/06/corn.mat_.zip")
       # lst contains 7 NDDatasets,, display the last
       lst[-1].plot()

-* Download from urls can also be done using the `download` method.
-  However `read` offers more options such as merging.

 * Automatically download the github repository ``spectrochempy_data`` which contains the files for the examples and tests.
 The files are downloaded in the directory scp.preferences.datadir.